bessavagner/pybrowser/README.md

 ## License

-`pybrowser` was created by Vagner Bessa.
+`thatscrapper` was created by Vagner Bessa.
 It is licensed under the terms of the MIT license.

 ## Credits

-`pybrowser` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`thatscrapper` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).